augiedoggie/havoc/README.md

 ## Media Key Helper

-Media Key Helper is a small command line tool to control the system volume on Haiku OS.
+Media Key Helper is a small command line tool to control the system volume of the Haiku operating system.
 It is a more powerful version of the `setvolume` command included with Haiku and was written so that I could set keyboard shortcuts to toggle the mute and adjust the volume incrementally.

 ------------------------------------------------------------